 Full implementation of the FAM will require substantial, ongoing expenditures of both state and federal funds by both agencies.
-In addition, the Social Security Administration has rejected requests from MDHS and DOM to use SSA data to identify and deter fraud (though SSA data is already consistently used in determining program eligibility), and our agencies are not allowed to share IRS data, preventing us from incorporating these tools into the FAM.
+In addition, the Social Security Administration has rejected requests from MDHS and DOM to use SSA data to identify and deter fraud (though SSA data is already consistently used in

-4.4 Enhanced eligibility verification process Status: In-progress
+4.4 Enhanced eligibility verification process

-DOM and MDHS acknowledge the request to verify eligibility for assistance by using the enhanced eligibility verification service established in Section 3(2) of the Medicaid and Human Services Transparency and Fraud Prevention Act as well as periodically reaffirming assets where applicable.
+DOM and MDHS acknowledge the request to verify eligibility for assistance by using the enhanced eligibility verification service established in Section 3(2) of the Medicaid and Human Services

+Transparency and Fraud Prevention Act as well as periodically reaffirming assets where applicable.
 DOM and MDHS already terminate recipients within active programs within a maximum of 10 days when the agency receives information about recipients moving out of state.
 The remaining items in this Section are dependent on the enhanced real-time eligibility verification service being completed.
 Updates to this Section will resume when Section 3 of the Medicaid and Human Services Transparency and Fraud Prevention Act is completed.
 Current progress can be found within Section 4.3 of this document.